 Training on Esperanza Health Centers's quality improvement model, including clinical microsystems and facilitation as well as leadership development.
 Participants will design and implement their own quality improvement project throughout the year.

-Evaluations: The Esperanza Health Centers Nurse Practitioner Postgraduate Training program provides an ongoing multi-imput evaluation component using qualitative and quantitative measures.
+Evaluations: The Esperanza Health Centers Nurse Practitioner Postgraduate Training program provides an ongoing multi-input evaluation component using qualitative and quantitative measures.

-- Provide new Nurse Practitioners (NPs) with a depth, breadth, volume and intensity of clinical training necessary to serve as primary care providers in the complex setting of the country’s FQHCs
+- Provide new nurse practitioners with a depth, breadth, volume and intensity of clinical training necessary to serve as primary care providers in the complex setting of the country’s FQHCs

-- Train new NPs to a model of primary care consistent with the Institute of Medicine (IOM) principles of health care and the needs of vulnerable populations
+- Train new nurse practitioners to a model of primary care consistent with the Institute of Medicine (IOM) principles of health care and the needs of vulnerable populations

 - Improve the clinical skills, confidence, productivity, and job satisfaction of new nurse practitioners who choose to work in underserved community settings, as well as contribute to employer satisfaction and workforce retention

-- Increase the number of NPs ready to serve in leadership roles in community health settings.
+- Increase the number of nurse practitioners ready to serve in leadership roles in community health settings.

 How to Apply